narulsa1/docker-javaapp/README.md

 # Clone this repo and run docker-compose:

-Now clone this repo and run the below command:
+Now clone this repo and run the below command inside cloned repo:

 docker-compose up -d